numpy/numpy/doc/source/user/how-to-partition.rst

     array([0, 2, 4, 6, 8])

-  The arguments ``start`` and ``stop`` should be integer or real, but not complex numbers.
+  The arguments ``start`` and ``stop`` should be integer or real, but not complex numbers. `numpy.arange` is similar to the Python built-in :py:class:`range`.

+  Floating-point inaccuracies can make ``arange`` results with floating-point numbers confusing.
+In this case, you should use `numpy.linspace` instead.

-* Use `numpy.linspace` if you want the endpoint to be included in the result, or if you are using a non-integer step size.
+* **Use** `numpy.linspace` **if you want the endpoint to be included in the result, or if you are using a non-integer step size.**

   `numpy.linspace` *can* include the endpoint and determines step size from the `num` argument, which specifies the number of elements in the returned